ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_sampling_cpython/windowsperf_sampling_cpython.md

 WindowsPerf support both.

+You will try two ways of sampling with WindowsPerf via the `sample` and `record` commands.

 {{% notice Note %}}
 This example does not include information about the methodology used to determine the PMU events in this learning path.
 {{% /notice %}}

-You will try two ways of sampling with WindowsPerf via the `sample` and `record` commands.

 ## Before you begin

 For this learning path you will need:
 * A Windows on Arm (ARM64) native machine with pre-installed WindowsPerf (both driver and `wperf` CLI tool).
 See [WindowsPerf Install Guide](/install-guides/wperf/) for more details.
-* x64 Windows build machine with pre-installed [Visual Studio 2022 Community Edition](https://visualstudio.microsoft.com/vs/).
+* x64 Windows build machine with [Visual Studio 2022 Community Edition](https://visualstudio.microsoft.com/vs/) installed.
-  *  You will need to install the LLVM extension
+  *  You will also need to install the LLVM extension
 * Basic knowledge of git and Python.
   * See [Install Git on Windows](https://github.com/git-guides/install-git#install-git-on-windows) for more details.
 * Basic knowledge of Windows Remote Desktop use.
 Please read [How to use Remote Desktop](https://support.microsoft.com/en-us/windows/how-to-use-remote-desktop-5fe128d5-8fb1-7a23-3b8a-41e636865e8c) for more details.

-### CPython cross-build on x64 machine targeting ARM64
+### CPython cross-build on an x86_64 machine targeting ARM64

 CPython is an open-source project.
 There is native support in CPython for Windows on Arm starting with version 3.11.
 In this learning path you will use a debug build of CPython.
-For this, you will build [CPython](https://github.com/python/cpython) locally from sources in debug mode on an x86_64 machine and cross-compile it for an ARM64 target.
+For this, you will build [CPython](https://github.com/python/cpython) locally from sources in the debug mode on an x86_64 machine and cross-compile it for an ARM64 target.

 Use the Visual Studio `Developer Command Prompt for VS 2022` which is already set up in the VS environment.
 Go to Start and search for "Developer Command Prompt for VS 2022".
 You should see a prompt as shown below: